rafiberlin/sose21-pm-language-and-vision-g1/README.md

 Important: if you face errors concerning the import of modules, please export this project to you python path:
 `export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/sose21-pm-language-and-vision-g1/"`
+But normally, if you execute `python setup.py install` or `pip install .` after adding new Avatar classes, that should solve any issues.

 You can install the scripts to be available from the shell (where the python environment is accessible).

 For this simply checkout this repository and perform `python setup.py install` from within the root directory.
 This will install the app into the currently activate python environment.
+Also perform `pip install -r requirements.tx` to install additional dependencies.
 After installation, you can use the `game-setup` , `game-master` and `game-avatar` cli commands (where the python environment is accessible).

 **Installation for developers on remote machines**